Dedicated to those who can no longer argue for themselves.

 (9) “As usual, the opportunists wasted not one second to exploit tragedy for political gain . . .
 What they want are more restrictions on the law-abiding—think about that . . .
 You should be anxious, and you should be frightened.
 If they seize power, if these so-called ‘European socialists’ take over the House and the Senate, and God forbid they get the White House again, our Americans freedoms could be lost and our country will be changed forever.”
 (Therefore, we must soundly renounce the prime argument.)
 These remarks from NRA executive vice president Wayne LaPierre are a perfect example of the slippery slope fallacy, which occurs when a conclusion rests on an alleged chain reaction of events when there is not sufficient reason to think this chain reaction will occur.
 Will the banning or regulation of assault-style firearms kick off a chain of events that will result in the loss of all our constitutionally-guaranteed freedoms?
 I am doubtful, especially since the Supreme Court has ruled that private gun ownership can be subjected to regulation.
 There is also clearly an appeal to fear here, aimed at irrational suspicions and fears founded on no solid evidence.

 (10) “But the purpose of the second amendment is to allow citizens to resist a tyrannical government.”
 (Therefore, we must reject the prime argument.)
-This argument is not fallacious, but it rests on a questionable premise.
-It is not at all clear that this was the intended purpose of the amendment, and many historians have argued against this reading.
-But as a practical matter it seems dubious that independent and disorganized citizens could effectively oppose the combined forces of the U.S. military armed with 21st century weapons technology.
+This argument is not fallacious, and in fact it might be the strongest argument on this list.
+Still, the premise is questionable.
+First, it is not at all clear that this was the intended purpose of the amendment, and many historians have argued against this reading.
+Secondly, as a practical matter, it seems dubious that independent and disorganized citizens could effectively oppose the combined forces of the U.S. military armed with 21st century weapons technology.
+And third, the premise seems to assume that the only way to resist tyranny is react to it through force of arms.
+In fact, strong arguments have been made that a more efficient way of preventing tyranny is when it is but in design, through proactive civic and political engagement.

 (13) “The so-called ‘victims’ of mass shootings are actually crisis actors who participate in false flag operations in order to engineer the mass confiscation of all firearms.”
 (Therefore, we must not fall for the prime argument!)
 This is an example of conspiratorial thinking, which has sadly become more prevalent of late in regard to this and other important issues.
 Conspiratorial thinking is a form of hypothetical reasoning, and so is similar to the kind of thinking that happens in science.
 Like scientists, those who advance conspiracies are attempting to explain phenomena by advancing hypotheses—but this is where the similarity ends.
 Scientists have a rigorous method of formulating hypotheses, drawing out their implications, and then testing these implications in an attempt to prove their hypotheses through careful observation, measurement, and mathematical expression, all of which are subject to peer review.
 Conspiracy theorists, by way of contrast, tend to generate hypotheses in an ad hoc fashion, are lax about what does and does not count as legitimate evidence, have no well-developed method for testing their hypotheses, and there is no peer review in the “science” of conspiracy.
 In fact, conspiracy theorists rarely attempt to prove their hypotheses.
 More often than not they simply put forward a piece of speculation and then fall back on an appeal to ignorance, a fallacy that claims something has been proved by virtue of nothing being proved one way or the other about that something.
 An appeal to ignorance in the present context might look like this: “No one has ever proved conclusively that the so-called ‘victims’ of mass shootings are not crisis actors, so we must conclude that these ‘victims’ are indeed crisis actors.”
 Any rational person can see that this argument provides no positive evidence for its claim, and a lack of evidence reveals nothing but our ignorance.

 I know this list is not exhaustive, but I am confident it is representative.
-My point in making it public is to show that whatever else might be the case, reason is not on the side of those who dogmatically oppose common sense gun legislation.
+I also know that this list will make no impression whatsoever on those who dogmatically oppose reasonable gun legislation.
+My point in making it public is to show the vast majority of Americans who favor such legislation that reason is not on the side of this loud and dogmatic minority.
 Nevertheless, these fallacies muddle the debate and threaten to keep us trapped in a permanent state of confusion with no way out of a state of affairs that continues to destroy countless lives every year.
 The sooner we as a society become wise to these failures of reasoning, the sooner we can move toward a reasonable compromise that will reduce the number of gun-related deaths and injuries on our streets and in our homes, schools, and other public places.

 Originally posted February 25, 2018